jaceksan/pex-test/README.md

 ## Secondary projections

-To satisfy additional reports (see also previous chapter), it would be wise to create additional projections.
+To satisfy additional reports (see also chapter [New reports examples](#new-reports-examples)), it would be wise to create additional projections.

 The key is to find minimal number of sets of columns, which are used for reporting (aggregation, windowing functions), to minimize number of projections.
 Obviously materializing more projections means significant overhead during data ingestion.